daleghent/phd2-wiki/CameraSupport.md

 Please help us keep this page up to date!
 You can edit this page if you have a github account.
 If you do not have a github account and do not want to get one, then please post on the [PHD2 Forum](https://groups.google.com/forum/?fromgroups=#!forum/open-phd-guiding) and let us know what you would like to see updated.

+**NOTE**: If you do not see your camera in the list below, or if it is marked as not supported, you may still be able to use it with PHD2.
+If the camera has an available ASCOM driver (Windows) or an INDI driver (Linux), then you _can_ use the camera with PHD2.

 |Camera|Windows|OSX|Linux|Notes|
 |------|:-----:|:-:|:---:|-----|
 | Altair Cameras | Yes | No | No |  |